Turn Signals in Mirrors

 Since the lights in these mirrors are LEDs, the system has an additional benefit: LEDs light up about a fifth of a second quicker than incandescent light bulbs.
 That may not sound like much, but at 65 miles per hour (105 kph), your car covers 19 feet (5.8 m) in a fifth of a second.
 LEDs could give someone the extra time and space needed to avoid hitting you.

-For more information on turn signals and related topics, check out the links on the next page.
+For more information on turn signals and related topics, check out the links below.